troessner/articles/lessons-learned-from-some-of-the-best-ruby-codebases-part-3.markdown

 Welcome to the third part of the series - you can find the first part [here](https://tech.blacklane.com/2016/04/23/lessons-learned-from-some-of-the-best-ruby-codebases-part-1/) and the second part [here](https://tech.blacklane.com/2016/05/04/lessons-learned-from-some-of-the-best-ruby-codebases-part-2/).

-In this part I will again focus on some other highly interesting gems [Mutant](https://github.com/mbj/mutant) uses, in particluar the [Abstract Type](https://github.com/dkubb/abstract_type) gem and the [Adamantium](https://github.com/dkubb/adamantium) gem.
+In this part I will again focus on some other highly interesting gems [Mutant](https://github.com/mbj/mutant) uses, in particular the [Abstract Type](https://github.com/dkubb/abstract_type) gem and the [Adamantium](https://github.com/dkubb/adamantium) gem.

 <!--more-->